 § C5-2.
 Board of Supervisors of Elections.
-14
+[Amended 12-6-2022 by Res.
+2022-02].

-There shall be a board of Supervisors of Elections, consisting of three (3) members who shall be appointed by the Commissioners on or before the first Tuesday in March for a term of one (1) year.
+There shall be a board of Supervisors of Elections, consisting of three (3) members who shall be appointed by the Mayor and Commissioners on or before the first Tuesday in March for a term of one (1) year.
 The terms of members of the Board of Supervisors of Elections shall begin on the first Tuesday in March in the year in which they are appointed and shall run for one (1) year.
 Members of the Board of Supervisors of Elections shall be registered voters of the Town and shall not hold or be candidates for any elective office during their term of office.
 The Board shall appoint one (1) of its members as Chairman.
-Vacancies on the Board shall be filled by the Commissioners for the remainder of the unexpired term.
-The compensation of the members of the Board shall be determined by the Commissioners.
+Vacancies on the Board shall be filled by the Mayor and Commissioners for the remainder of the unexpired term.
+The compensation of the members of the Board shall be determined by the Mayor and Commissioners.

 § C5-3.
 Removal of Board members.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-2022 by Res.
+2022-02]

-Any member of the Board of Supervisors of Elections may be removed for good cause by the Commissioners.
-Before removal, the member of the Board of Supervisors of Elections to be removed shall be given a written copy of the charges against him and shall have a public hearing on them before the Commissioners if he so requests within ten (10) days after receiving the written copy of the charges against him.
+Any member of the Board of Supervisors of Elections may be removed for good cause by the Mayor and Commissioners.
+Before removal, the member of the Board of Supervisors of Elections to be removed shall be given a written copy of the charges against the member and shall have a public hearing on them before the Mayor and Commissioners if the member so requests within ten (10) days after receiving the written copy of the charges.